tomasferrarisenda/automate-all-the-things-braindamage/README.md

 # CROSSPLANE

-One of the best DevOps youtubers [this playlist](https://www.youtube.com/playlist?list=PLyicRj904Z99i8U5JaNW5X3AyBvfQz-16) and one of the minds behind Crossplane.
+[this series](https://www.youtube.com/playlist?list=PLyicRj904Z99i8U5JaNW5X3AyBvfQz-16) One of the best DevOps youtubers and one of the minds behind Crossplane.
+For the purpose of this edition, watching only part ona and two should be enough.

+The true power of Crossplane lies behind Crossplane compositions, but that's a slighlty more advaded concept so we'll leave it for next edition, let's start with the basics.

 ## Foundational VS Non-Foundational
 Ejemplos